jollywhoppers/bitchsky-app/README.md

 - Toggle for an alternate share icon
 - Toggle to show feed context for debugging
 - Toggle to hide the 'show latest' button
+- Toggle to make reply button open thread from feeds
 - More may be available in developer mode
   - (Accessible by holding the version in the About settings screen)